 Alert your customers.
 If your bank offers it, be sure to provide alerts to customers.
 It can help them protect their information and identity, as they proactively monitor suspicious activity.

+Remind your customers.
 Be sure to continually remind customers you do not and will not ask for sensitive information by email.
 Share information about scams targeting bank customers provided by professionals and regulators.
-One such example is from the FDIC called "10 Scams Targeting Bank Customers
+One such example is from the FDIC called "10 Scams Targeting Bank Customers".

 Knowing someone these days is in some ways easier and in some ways more difficult so we hope this helps your team.